-Learning to improve your mental health is the key to a happy life.
+Learning to improve your mental health and mood is the key to a happy life.

 Instead of letting things pile up in our minds, simply creating some healthy mental habits can keep things in check.
 Don’t wait till you’re in a fog of depression to make some changes.

 Staying on top of your mental health is just as important as your physical health if not more.

 Do you know how to handle stress when it comes your way?

 Are you honest and open with your friends about how you really feel?

 The easiest way to improve your mental health and mood is to create habits that improve your mental health.

 Here are 5 ways you can improve your mental health and mood.

 1. Kick junk food to the curb.

 Your gut actually contains many neurotransmitters including serotonin.
 What you eat can greatly affect your mental health.
 For many, high histamine foods can increase anxiety issues and even cause panic attacks.